 Many experienced gamers use the progressive approach and double the bet after losing.
 If you bet £200, £140 of those go to the numbers 19-36, £50 goes to the numbers 13-18, while £10 goes to the number 0.

 It’s not 100% accurate

 This is a pretty efficient strategy to use.
-Still, like all casino game strategies, it carries its risk, as seen on plenty of roulette sites.
+Still, like every other roulette casino strategy, it carries its risk, as seen on plenty of roulette sites.